SAFETY IN THE MOUNTAINS

 Hurricane Mountain: From Rt.
 9N.
 A beautiful hike and a historic fire tower.
 (The Tower is closed because of Covid-19, but trails are open.)
 This trail is well designed and much of it recently rebuilt, so it can withstand heavier traffic.

 Blueberry Mountain: A rugged ascent to a great view.
 You can continue on to Porter & Cascade.
 You will see very few people on this hike.
 Trail leaves from rear of Marcy Field parking lot.

-Be prepared; this guide is not a How-to-Hike manual.
+Be prepared; this guide is not a How-to-Hike manual

 Bring a map and know how to use it.
 If you can’t park at your first choice hike, a map can help you find a new goal and successfully climb it.
 It can also help you not get lost.

-You can also stop at Marcy Field and get advice from a Town of Keene Front Country Steward.
+Also stop at Marcy Field and get advice from a Town of Keene Front Country Steward.
 They can help you find a suitable hike and direct you to it.